nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part1.rst

 inserted.
 When an existing aggregate is changed, its row is updated.
 This approach is known as "concrete table inheritance".

-Event sourcing take this two steps further.
+Event sourcing takes this two steps further.
 Firstly, whenever an aggregate is created or updated, a decision is encapsulated by an event object, and that event object is used to mutate an aggregate object.
 Secondly, rather than recording only the current state of aggregate objects, instead the event objects are recorded so that the recorded event objects can be used later to reconstruct